ashtanko/ashtanko/README.md

 ### Hi there 👋
 - 🔭 I'm a software developer based on Kiev, Ukraine.
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Go.
 - 📫 How to reach me: https://shtanko.dev
+- 🤔 I build my ideas.
 <!--
 **ashtanko/ashtanko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.